influxdata/flux/docs/user_docs/flux-by-example.md

 # Calculate a percentage using a defined set with a filter and only querying the data once

 Select the raw data set into a variable.
-Create a 2nd variable which uses the selected data to count the total of the set and returns that as a scalar.
+Create a 2nd variable which uses the selected data to count the total of the set by series.
 Create a 3rd varibable which uses the selected data and filters by the specified criteria and then counts the number of records.
+Join the 2nd and 3rd variables (which are tables) -- join key can simply be measurement.
+You won't be able to join on time as the calculation of the counts occur at different times.
-Use Map to return the percentage.
+Use Map to return the percentage in the value field for each series.

 ```
 data = from(bucket:v.bucket)